proact-de/fio-debian/HOWTO.rst

 .. option:: hugepage-size=int

         Defines the size of a huge page.
-Must at least be equal to the system setting, see :file:`/proc/meminfo`.
-Defaults to 4MiB.
+Must at least be equal to the system setting, see :file:`/proc/meminfo` and
+        :file:`/sys/kernel/mm/hugepages/`.
+Defaults to 2 or 4MiB depending on
+        the platform.
 Should probably always be a multiple of megabytes, so using ``hugepage-size=Xm`` is the preferred way to set this to avoid setting a non-pow-2 bad value.

 .. option:: lockmem=int